Shower buying guide

 What water system do you have?

-The type of water system you have in your home will affect the type of shower you can install in your bathroom.
+The type of water system you have in your home will affect the type of shower you can install.

 Low pressure gravity system

-This type of water system is the most common throughout the UK.
-It consists of a cold water tank and a hot water cylinder below it (usually found in an airing cupboard).
-The water in the cylinder is heated by a boiler or immersion heater and fed to the taps via a pipe.
-Pressure is low because the water from the tank is fed by gravity.
-The greater the height of the tank above the showerhead, the greater the pressure.
-The addition of a pump with a mixer shower can help to increase water pressure.
+A cold water tank with a hot water cylinder below it (usually found in an airing cupboard).
+Water in the cylinder is heated by a boiler or immersion heater and fed to the taps via a pipe.

 A combination, or combi, boiler heats water directly from the cold mains supply.
-Water is heated on demand as soon as a hot water tap or shower is turned on.
-The boiler is usually wall-mounted and produces a powerful water pressure.
 If you have a combi boiler you won't have a tank in the loft or a cylinder.

 Mains pressure unvented

-Unvented water systems have a hot water cylinder which is directly fed from the mains supply, without the need of a cold water tank.
-The water is heated by a boiler or immersion heater and has a strong pressure as it is coming directly from the main supply.
+A hot water cylinder which is directly fed from the mains supply, without the need of a cold water tank.
+The water is heated by a boiler or immersion heater.

 Cold mains supply